deepfield-ml/Maradona/README.md

 # Maradona PivotVM: Rapid.
 Responsive.
 Realtime.

 Here is the development branch for Pivot, Maradona's core project algorithms.
-Pivot developments are usually pushed from an experiment and released to the main branch.
+Pivot developments are usually pushed from an experiment and released to the ` master ` branch.
 This branch will contain the latest features in PivotVM during our rapid testing phase.

 ##
 ![DF Research Logo – Light](https://github.com/user-attachments/assets/4b31ed76-920b-4e30-bad8-ce4bea106a65)